pact-foundation/pact.io/pact_broker/overview.md

 ## Pacticipant versions

 A pacticipant has many pacticipant versions (ie. application versions).
-A version is identified by its [version number](pacticipant_version_numbers.md) which would typically be a git sha (or subversion revision number), or a semantic version number with a repository reference as metadata.
+A version is identified by its [version number][pacticipant-version-numbers] which would typically be a git sha (or subversion revision number), or a semantic version number with a repository reference as metadata.
 A pacticipant version resource will be automatically created every time a pact or a verification result is published (if it did not already exist).
 A pacticipant version will have a pact associated with it if it is a consumer version, and it will have a verification result it if is a provider version.

 ## Verifications